 AI Roles For Collective Learning

 Reflection

-This project pushed me to think about classroom AI as a space for both course learning and AI literacy.
-It also reinforced that future-facing design is not only about adding new tools, but about deciding how those tools should support learning goals, participation, and shared classroom experience.
-A remaining question for me is evaluation: how we would know whether class-facing AI roles truly improve learning.
+Classroom AI can benefit both course learning and AI literacy.
+Future-facing design is not only about adding new tools, but about deciding how those tools should support learning goals, participation, and shared classroom experience.

+AI Roles For Collective Learning